SMousavi7/smart-home-knx-thingsboard/README.md

 * Ollama
 * Qwen3 4B

+---

-# Security
+## Security

-Do not commit generated environments, dependencies, logs, or credentials such as:
+Generated environments, dependencies, logs, and files containing credentials should not be committed.

+The repository should exclude:

 ```text
 .env